 I hear you now going “OK Jennifer I get it about shared platforms…now what do I need to do!”

 Get a Domain and Hosting

 Oh, and if you’re worried about expenses, seriously, it’s a drop in the bucket.
-Your domain name is roughly $10 per year and hosting is around $5-$7 a month and you can often run into some good deals there too.
-A heck of a lot cheaper than a brick and mortar kind of facility where you have to factor in equipment costs, furniture, etc,
+Your domain name is roughly $10 per year and hosting is around $5-$7 a month a heck of a lot cheaper than a brick and mortar kind of facility where you have to factor in equipment costs, furniture, etc,

 So the biggest takeaway is, make full use of some of the seller platforms out there, learn about them more, get the feel for how they work and make the most of your selling experience, doing everything you would normally if you had a craft fair booth or something similar…..But don’t forget to safeguard your crafting biz with a platform you and you alone have full ownership of-your own website!